 About

-I teach a variety of history and humanities courses for University of Maryland, Virginia Peninsula Community College, and Ohio University, and I also teach incarcerated students through California State University’s prison program.
-Additionally, I am a subject matter expert in the areas of U.S. history, women’s history, African American history, and the history of science and technology for University of Maryland.
-I am also a researcher for the Connor Study Endowment at Ohio University and an associate editor for the intellectual history journal The Carryall.
+I teach a variety of history and humanities courses for University of Maryland, Virginia Peninsula Community College, and Ohio University.
+I also teach incarcerated students through California State University’s prison program.
+Additionally, I am a subject matter expert in the areas of world history, U.S. history, women’s history, African American history, and the history of science and technology for University of Maryland.

-I hold a Ph.D. in American history from Ohio University, an M.A. in world history from Norwich University, an M.A. in humanities from California State University, and a B.A. in philosophy and cultural studies from Arizona State University.
+I hold a Ph.D. in American history from Ohio University, an M.A. in world history from Norwich University, an M.A. in humanities from California State University, and a B.A. in philosophy and culture from Arizona State University.